-Welcome to the 2020-2021 school year!
+Welcome to the 2021-2022 school year!

 As a District, we are navigating many challenges never experienced before.
-This school year will begin in a completely virtual environment for all students, and our first priority is to support the health and safety of our families, staff, and our community as we strive to provide meaningful and equitable educational experiences for our students.
+This school year we are returning All In, back into the classroom, while maintaining our first priority is to support the health and safety of our families, staff, and our community as we strive to provide meaningful and equitable educational experiences for our students.

-As we have transitioned to learning from home until we return in-person to our school buildings, I'm asking each and every member of the CCS community to join me to RISE UP like never before to help our students succeed.
+As we transition from a blended learning approach to being back into our school buildings, I'm asking each and every member of the CCS community to join me to held our students to succeed.
 It is clear that we have amazing students who are eager to learn and grow and who are supported by outstanding teachers, staff, and administrators.
 Collectively, we are committed to our mission and why we strive to make a difference in their lives.